skylight-hq/skylight.digital/_policies/privacy.md

 ## Children and Privacy

 We believe in the importance of protecting the privacy of children online.
-The Children’s Online Privacy Protection Act governs information gathered online from or about children under the age of 13.
-Verifiable consent from a child’s parent or guardian is required before collecting, using, or disclosing personal information from a child under age 13.
+The Children's Online Privacy Protection Act governs information gathered online from or about children under the age of 13.
+Verifiable consent from a child's parent or guardian is required before collecting, using, or disclosing personal information from a child under age 13.
 Our site is not intended to solicit information of any kind from children under age 13.

 ## Security